 11/15/21 Note: I just saw that the Salvestrin 2018 Dr. Crane was put into the Top 10 wines of the year by Wine Spectator.
 I of course didn’t know that was going to happen before I got this wine for us, but it doesn’t surprise me.
-I have five cases left of the Napa Valley Cab – first come, first served.
+I only have less than two cases of the 2019 Napa Valley Cab up for grabs.
+First come, first served.

 Dr. George Belden Crane was among the first visionaries to plant vines in the U.S. back in 1862.
 He made the sobering discovery that he would later document in his medical journal that there was far more money to be made in wine grapes than in medicine.
 If only he could have been around to see what his grapes fetch today!